Megan Thee Stallion Flaunts Her Booty & Her Confidence For The Cover of ‘i-D Magazine’

-Megan Thee Stallion made no apologies about her sultry style, landing the cover of i-D Magazine in a barely-there, not-so-booty-covering pleated skirt.
+Megan Thee Stallion made no apologies for her sultry style, landing on the cover of i-D Magazine in a barely-there, not-so-booty-covering pleated skirt.
 She also shared the images on Instagram.

-The “Hot Girl Summer” rapper, who was decked out in a black Maison Alaïa bra and skirt combination, posed for the camera head-on, while the audience got a glimpse of her body from the side.
+For the cover, the “Hot Girl Summer” rapper, who was decked out in a black Maison Alaïa bra and skirt combination, posed for the camera head-on, while the audience got a glimpse of her body from the side.
 In the winning shot, she popped out her derrière, which the skirt scarcely managed to cover.
-She wore her jet-black hair long, down, and stick-straight, with just a tiny flare at the bottom.
-Her wrists dripped in diamonds from celebrity jeweler Jacob & Co., while she also sported a huge rock on her pinky finger.
+She wore her jet-black hair long, down and stick-straight, with just a tiny flare at the bottom.
+Her wrists dripped in diamonds from celebrity jeweler Jacob & Co., while she sported a huge rock on her pinky finger.

-The black-and-white image also accentuated her makeup and nails.
+The black-and-white image accentuated her makeup and nails.
 Her eyeshadow sparkled, while her pout was painted perfectly in a slight ombre hue.
-While the majority of her nails were lacquered in a gorgeous light color, only her pinky nails were painted a different, darker color — perhaps to flaunt the diamond ring on her right finger.
+While the majority of her nails were lacquered in a gorgeous light color, only her pinky nails were painted a different, darker color — perhaps to help the diamond ring on her right finger pop.

 In the article, Megan made no bones about showing off her trademark sexy, barely-there attire.

 “I’m from Texas and I’ve always been a big fan of booty shorts and crop tops.
-I’ve never got any clothes on,” she told the magazine about her style.
+I’ve never got any clothes on,” she said.
 “It’s literally how I dress and nobody can make me change if I don’t want to.”

 View this post on Instagram